Charlecote's abundant bugs

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

-Charlecote’s ancient trees and managed grasslands are home to a myriad of bugs and insects, all of them an important part of the broad ecosystem here - but some won’t be winning beauty awards.
+While the fallow deer in the parkland are undoubtedly the stars of our wildlife show, Charlecote’s ancient trees and managed grasslands are home to a myriad of bugs and insects.
+All of them play an important part of the broad ecosystem here - but some won’t be winning beauty awards.

 Stag and rhinoceros beetles